 23. Allow personalized gift messages.

 Let customers add a message for the gift recipient at purchase.
 Depending on your fulfillment strategy, you can either have these printed on the packing list or included separately on a holiday card from your store.
-You can also consider including a special message or coupon from your store—Shopify has some great ideas for using package inserts to increase customer loyalty and revenue.
+You should also consider including a special message or coupon from your store—ExtraShip has some great ideas for using package inserts to increase customer loyalty and revenue.

 24. Set up an automated “thank you” email.

 A little gratitude goes a long way in life, and ecommerce is no different.
 Many businesses set up a “thank you” email to send immediately upon purchase, but it might be wiser to wait a few weeks until the customer might be more inclined to buy from you again.
 Consider including a discount code to say thanks for their business and direct them back to your store.
-Here are six other after-order emails you could automate.
+Here’s a more detailed breakdown of what we think is the perfect holiday email campaign, which includes “thank you” emails.

 25. Make sure your site can handle the pressure.

-Crashes are embarrassing and costly—just ask Neiman Marcus or Best Buy, both of whose sites went down for extended periods last Black Friday.
-Tools like LoadImpact.com and Blitz.io let you test your server load capacity and will give you an indication of whether you’ll be riding the wave or getting pulled under by holiday surges.
+Crashes are embarrassing and costly—just ask Lowe’s or Debenhams, both of whose sites went down for extended periods last Black Friday.
+Tools like LoadImpact.com let you test your server load capacity and will give you an indication of whether you’ll be riding the wave or getting pulled under by holiday surges.

 26. Increase your bandwidth.